Public Tribes Tribe Servers

 Available controls:

-INFO: Ias'es can not only be created out of the Chief app but with the dedicated app called Deed, as well.
+INFO: Ias'es can not only be created out of the Chief app but with the dedicated app called Covenant Covenant, as well.

 Example usage scenarios: